Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Typical methods to construct new examples

 It is singly periodical (with respect to $v$) and not flat.
 So the total curvature does not converge absolutely.
-Related with this fact, we point out that its Weierstrass data are
+Related with this fact, its Weierstrass data is

-each of them has an essential singularity at the end $z=\infty$.
-Also note that $\mathrm{e}^{-z}\ne0$ and $\phi\ne\bar\psi$ always holds. \end{example} \begin{remark} In contrast to Meeks-Rosenberg's result about the uniqueness of helicoid in $\mathbb{R}^3$ \cite{Meeks2}, this is the first new example in $\mathbb{R}^4_1$ which is also non-flat, complete, simply connected, and properly embedded.
-In Proposition~\ref{prop-enneper} we will see that the Enneper surface could be deformed to avoid self-intersection in $\mathbb{R}^4_1$.
-Based on these examples, it seems hopeless to establish a similar uniqueness theorem in $\mathbb{R}^4_1$. \end{remark}
+Each of them has an essential singularity at the end $z=\infty$.
+Also note $\phi\ne\bar\psi$. \end{example} \begin{remark} In contrast with Meeks-Rosenberg's uniqueness theorem of the helicoid in $\mathbb{R}^3$ \cite{Meeks2}, these examples in $\mathbb{R}^4_1$ are also complete, simply connected, and properly embedded.
+In Proposition~\ref{prop-enneper} we will see that the Enneper surface could be deformed in $\mathbb{R}^4_1$ to satisfy these conditions.
+Together with the generalized helicoid in Example~\ref{exa-helicoid} there are lots of such examples. \end{remark}

-To find embedded minimal surfaces in $\mathbb{R}^3$, a basic result says that any embedded minimal end must be either a catenoid end (asymptotic to a half-catenoid) or a planar end (asymptotic to a plane); one annular end with finite total curvature is embedded if and only if the multiplicity is $1$.
+To find embedded minimal surfaces in $\mathbb{R}^3$, a basic result \cite{Schoen} says that any embedded minimal end of finite total curvature must be either a catenoidal end (asymptotic to a half-catenoid) or a planar end (asymptotic to a plane); one annular end with finite total curvature is embedded if and only if the multiplicity is $1$.

 In $\mathbb{R}^4_1$ there is much more freedom to construct embedded ends.
-The example below shows that the multiplicity could be arbitrary. \begin{example} [A complete graph over a punctured timelike plane] Write
+The next family of examples shows that the multiplicity of such an end can take the value of any positive integer.
+In particular these examples show that Schoen's characterization of the catenoid does not generalize to $\mathbb{R}^4_1$ (see the discussion in the introduction). \begin{example} [A complete graph over a punctured timelike plane] Write

 As the previous example, this is embedded as a graph over the $(x_3,x_4)$ plane (yet punctuated at $(0,0)$) with two ends $z=0,\infty$.
-The metric is
+Since